Slave to the Music (Twenty 4 Seven song): Music video

-The music video for the song was released in September 1993 by Garcia Media Production, a studio company of Garcia Media based in Amsterdam, the Netherlands.
-It was directed by Fernando Garcia and Steve Walker.
-The video features scenes with a jumping toad and a dancing boy called Dion, the scene shows Stay-C & Nance singing.
-The music video contains different coloured backgrounds.
-During the making a green screen was used..
-"Slave to the Music" was uploaded to YouTube in October 2013.
-By August 2020, the video had more than 1,1 million views.
+The accompanying music video for "Slave to the Music" was released in September 1993 by Garcia Media Production, a studio company of Garcia Media based in Amsterdam, the Netherlands.
+It was directed by Fernando Garcia, Steve Walker and Leontine Willese, featuring group members Stay-C & Nance Coolen performing in front of different coloured backgrounds.
+During the making, a green screen was used.
+The video also features scenes with a jumping toad and a dancing boy called Dion.